Lylio/Bash-Scripting-and-Shell-Programming/readme.md

 <br>
 <br>

-A variety of shell/bash scripts to assist with API tasks, data manipulation and improve learning:
+A variety of shell/bash scripts to assist with API tasks, data manipulation and improve understanding of shell programming.

 https://www.udemy.com/course/linux-shell-programming-for-beginners/